Julio Bagué: 2022-2017: Peermusic and Music Production

-This 2022 Julio Bagué is recording the music for the film about the life of Joe Arroyo ¨Rebelión¨ and he has produced the album ¨Ella¨ with Daniela Padron and Glenda del E released by Oleta Music, this album is a tribute to the latin american writers.
+This 2022 Julio Bagué is recording the music for the film about the life of Joe Arroyo ¨Rebelión¨ and he has produced the album ¨Ella¨ with Daniela Padrón and Glenda del E released by Oleta Music, this album is a tribute to the latin american writers.

 In 2021 Bagué found the independent record label Oleta Music, which first álbum to release ¨Solos¨ with Jon Secada and Gonzalo Rubalcaba was nominated for a Latin Grammy and it was produced by Bagué.

 In 2000, Bagué was named Creative Manager for peermusic, the largest privately owned music publisher in the world.
 In 2003, Bagué was promoted to newly created position of East Coast Creative Director of peermusic's U.S. Latin division, and assigned to handle creative affairs for Puerto Rico.
 As Creative Director, his skills led him to develop talent such as the duo "Bacha,” composed of members Jorge Luis Chacin and Juliana Barrios.
 Bagué produced and arranged their self-titled album which was nominated for a Latin Grammy Award in 2005.
 In 2006, Bagué served on the judging panel for peermusic's third annual Latin Scholarship for original Latin songs and instrumental compositions, which was awarded to Berklee College of Music student, Marco A. Godoy.